web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 **GitHub**
 * Is it in stable release, 1.0 and not an alpha or untested code?
 * Are there many PRs and Issues pending?
 * Are there external contributors outside of the team members?
+[Waku example](https://github.com/waku-org/go-waku)
 * What are licenses in use?
+[Privy Apache-2.0 license](https://github.com/privy-io/shamir-secret-sharing)

 **example**: _Free & Open Source Software is the foundation that enables you to check whatever you want.
 The hoprd client is released under [GPLv3 license](https://github.com/hoprnet/hoprnet/blob/master/LICENSE) that allows you to do that (and also modify and re-distribute) Hoprn freely_